MatheusGSantos/Company-Assets-TreeView/README.md

 opted for using a Map data structure to keep the reference of parent nodes that are not yet in the treeview and their child nodes.

-For abstraction purposes, I call this auxiliary data structure 'the Orphanage", to represent the relation of child nodes and the parent nodes that are supposed to adopt them as they are inserted in the treeview.
+For abstraction purposes, I call this auxiliary data structure "the Orphanage", to represent the relation of child nodes and the parent nodes that are supposed to adopt them as they are inserted in the treeview.